 What causes appendicitis?

-What are the symptoms of appendicitis?
+What are the most common symptoms of appendicitis?

-- Loss of appetite
+- Loss of appetite (not hungry)

-Is there a test for appendicitis?
+What is the test for appendicitis?

-Is there a treatment for appendicitis?
+What is the treatment for appendicitis?

-Am I going to be ok without an appendix?
+Will I be ok without an appendix?